rassarg/RASSAR324_FTO2401_A1_Rasheeda-Sarguro_JSL03/README.md

 # Presentation Talking Points

-Example #: [Insert Example Number]
+Example #: 1

-## Imperative Approach [2 Minutes]
+## Imperative Programming Paradigm Approach [2 Minutes]
-1. **Step-by-Step Explanation:** Start by explaining the code logic in the imperative approach.
+1. **Step-by-Step Explanation:** Start by explaining the code logic in the imperative approach:
+ - "give an authoritative command".
+Focuses on the HOW in coding, providing exact steps needed for a code solution.
+ - Explicitly defined grill Temp, followed by seasoning (that is defined but not used.)

-   - Mention each step of the process in the code.
+Mention each step of the process in the code.
-   - Describe how the code provides explicit instructions for each action.
+Describe how the code provides explicit instructions for each action.
+- Explicitly given a grill and steak Temp.
+In order to execute the code, the steak temp needs to change.
-   - Discuss the use of variables to track the state and progress of the process.
+Discuss the use of variables to track the state and progress of the process.

 2. **Emphasis on How:** Highlight how the imperative approach focuses on detailing "how" the task is accomplished.
-   - Point out the use of loops, conditions, and explicit instructions.
+Point out the use of loops, conditions, and explicit instructions.
+- We never exit the while loop.
+Because we have specified the variable steakTemperature = 0, the condition of the while loop says while (steakTemperature < desiredDoneness), keep running.
+That will always be the case and we never move onto the If statement

-   - Discuss any mutable variables or states that change during execution.
+Discuss any mutable variables or states that change during execution.
+- mutable variable let grillTemperature = 204 is changed.
+The state remains unchanged because the mutable variable steakTemperature remains unchanged

-Example #: [Insert Example Number]
+Example #: 2

-## Declarative Approach [2 Minutes]
+## Declarative Programming Paradigm Approach [2 Minutes]
 1. **High-Level Process Description:** Explain the code logic in the declarative approach.
+   - focuses on WHAT the program should accomplish.
-   - Describe the cooking process in a high-level, abstract manner.
+   - Describe the cooking process in a high-level, abstract manner, using data-driven approach.
    - Emphasize that the code defines "what" should happen rather than "how" it should happen.

 2. **Use of Data Structures:** Discuss the use of data structures (e.g., arrays, objects) to represent the process steps.
-   - Explain how the process steps are organized in a structured format.
+Explain how the process steps are organized in a structured format.
+   - Array of objects that contain steps in a high-level manner (provides an overview of general steps without specific details to be carried out).
+This separates the actions from the implementation details, so we focus on what to do rather than how.
+   - it says to preheat the grill to a certain temperature, but it doesn't detail the exact process of preheating.
+   - Here if we chose to eliminate some of the 'cases' the code can still run.
-   - Mention any abstraction layers or functions used to encapsulate actions.
+Mention any abstraction layers or functions used to encapsulate actions.

 # Learning Outcome [1 Minute]
-- Reflect on what you've learned from analyzing these code examples in different paradigms.
+Reflect on what you've learned from analyzing these code examples in different paradigms.
+ - It was confusing because both examples had similarities.
+I was looking for explicit differences such as 'map, reduce, and filter', and example 1 is more readable (which is usually the case in Declarative programming)